ellisztamas/faps/docs/tutorials/04_sibship_clustering.rst

 say something about mating events.
 There are several levels of complexity.
 Firstly, you can use the ``sires`` method to return a list of all the males who could possibly have mated with the mother..
-This is essentially identifying **mating events**, but doesn't say anything about the paternity of individual offspring.
-For many applications, that may be all you need because it's the mating events that are the unit of interest, not the number of offspring per se.
+This is essentially identifying **mating events**, but doesn’t say anything about the paternity of individual offspring.
+For many applications, that may be all you need because it’s the mating events that are the unit of interest, not the number of offspring per se.

 Once you have a ``sibshipCluster`` object, doing this is easy: